Successful $\nu p$-process in neutrino-driven outflows in core-collapse supernovae: Results

 \subsection{Snapshots of subsonic and supersonic outflows}

 The $\nu p$-process involves out-of-equilibrium dynamics, which makes its yields very sensitive to the outflow hydrodynamics~\cite{Wanajo:2010mc}.
 To test the viability of the $\nu p$-mechanism, one needs to scan the range of possible outflow conditions.
 This cannot be achieved by computing yields for a specific high-fidelity numerical simulation: a negative result would not exclude the mechanism for all physically plausible explosion scenarios.
 Accordingly, we consider a suite of physical 1D models which span the range of conditions (the same argument is made in, e.g.,~\cite{Bliss:2018djg}).
-If the viability is established in any of the regimes, it can be targeted for follow-up with detailed multi-D simulations.
+Our goal is to identify physical regimes in which the $\nu p$ process is viable.
+Once identified, these regimes can be targeted for follow-up studies with detailed multi-D simulations.

-The key consideration that dictates which conditions should be scanned is the \emph{near-criticality} of the neutrino-driven outflows in a CCSN: they are close to the transition between subsonic and supersonic regimes~\cite{Friedland:2020ecy}.
-A fixed supersonic ansatz with variable entropy and electron fraction misses the subsonic regime altogether~\cite{Jin:2020}.
-In our study, we vary \emph{the physical conditions} that determine the nature of the outflow: the properties of the PNS, the progenitor star mass, and the neutrino fluxes (see Methods for details).
-We find that subsonic outflows produce much greater yields of the desired $p$-nuclides than the supersonic ones.
+{Several studies of the $\nu p$-process approach the problem by assuming a supersonic ansatz for the outflow.
+In this case, one can vary the entropy of the material and/or the position of the termination shock (e.g.,~\cite{Wanajo:2010mc,Jin:2020}).
+We, however, do not assume any fixed ansatz and instead vary \emph{the physical conditions} that control the outflow, namely, the properties of the PNS and the progenitor profile (see Appendix~\ref{subsec:outflow_calc} for details).
+An essential observation is that the nature of the outflow in a CCSN turns out to be sensitive to the details of these conditions~\cite{Friedland:2020ecy}: for sufficiently massive progenitors, the outflow stays subsonic.
+We find that these subsonic outflows \emph{generically} produce much greater yields of the desired $p$-nuclides than the supersonic ones.